flastest/ReedSolomon/README.md

 do synthetic polynomial division within the Galois field (hence the gmult) to get pBytes, the parity bytes that are used to encode in the build_codeword function.
 Then we build the codeword, and we're done encoding!! 🎉🎉🎉 This is the best I've felt all day.

-Decoding is a lot harder though, it's like a 5 step function from what I recall in my reading.
+Decoding is a lot harder though, it's like a whole lot more intense from what I recall in my researching.
 Let's see how Henry does it.
+First, we need to calculate a syndromes polynomial which will tell us which characters have been flipped.
+We calculate this syndromes polynomial in the decode_data function.
+Then we use the check_syndrome function to see if and where errors lie.
+Once we've done that, in experiment.cc, we correct_errors_erasures which is defined in berlekamp.c.
+This code is giving me slight spaghetti vibes.
+So we use Berlekamp-Massey to compute locator and evaluator polynomials that will tell us which exact characters are messed up, and to what degree they're messed up, respectively.
+Together, we compute a magnitude polynomial that we can subtract from the possibly corrupted data to give us the data we intended.
+I don't compliment math often, but math can sometimes be beautiful.

+## Results